JoaoGFarias/JoaoGFarias.github.io/_drafts/2018-03-13-the-scribe-oath-for-testers.markdown

 ---
 layout: post
 title: "The Scribe's Oath for Testers"
 date: 2018-03-13 23:21:22 -0300
 author: João Farias
 categories: testing ethics software
 ---

 # The Scribe's Oath

-Bob Martin (aka Uncle Bob) is one of giants of software development.
+Bob Martin (a.k.a.
+Uncle Bob) is one of giants of software development.
 Every single time I have the chance to (re-)read what he says I grab my notebook and a pencil, because it is almost certainty that I will get something to improve my professional life.
 And The Scribe's Oath (previously know as The Programmer's Oath) is one of my favorites lessons regarding professional ethics.

 The Oath is composed of nine statements about how software developers should face their craft.
 It's an ethical guide - inspired by Egyptian scribes' way of working - against a world which may transform programmers into machines of producing products (depressed and personally unsatisfied machines, by the way).